-The room of pain has no color.
+The room of pain has no colour.
 The sick yellow walls; pale and haunting, have tales of horror etched on them.
 If only they could speak, they would narrate volumes.
 No one is spared in here.
-Screams are common, followed by torture, torment, and despair.
+Screams are standard, followed by torture, torment, and despair.
 No respite.
 Figures in white come and go.
-The one’s in black wait outside, occasionally peeking in.
+The ones in black wait outside, occasionally peeking in.
 They take mental notes as if ticking off names on their list.

 There is not one such room but many.
-They wheel in and out people.
+The nurse's wheel in and out people.
 Some leave with a smile that comes after hours of agony.
 Some leave but only physically.
-Mental and emotional deaths were common here.
+Mental and emotional deaths were shared here.

 At night when the creatures rested, search for peace seemed the only way out.
 But as the morning sun rose, hope seeped out at first light.
 There was no escaping.
 This was destiny.
 People in white stuck their hand in time after time, tearing away at her, drawing blood, pushing, scraping, and pressing.
 Pricked, cut, stitched, she was dismantled and put back together more than once.
 She was empty yet full.